West Bengal plans 50,000-tonne onion cold storage facility

 West Bengal has drawn up plans to set up a 50,000-tonne humidity-controlled cold storage facility for onions in Murshidabad district, a senior official said.
 The cold storage is likely to be operational from 2021, he told PTI.

-"It will be the first specialized cold storage for onions in the country of such a scale.
-The facility will have an optimum capacity of 50,000 tonnes," West Bengal Agri Advisor to the chief minister, Pardip Kumar Mazumdar, said.
+"It will be the first specialised cold storage for onions in the country of such a scale.
+The facility will have an optimum capacity of 50,000 tonne," West Bengal Agri Advisor to the chief minister, Pradip Kumar Mazumdar, said.
 "This facility will help avert a sudden spike in prices.
-Unlike the potato, onions require humidity control at 55 percent for longer preservation," he said.
+Unlike potato, onions require humidity control at 55 per cent for longer preservation," he said.

 The project will be executed by a private sector company.
-"The land is ready, technology is from Italy and financial closure will be achieved shortly to facilitate actual construction," Mazumdar said.
+"The land is ready, technology is from Italy and financial closure will be achieved shortly to facilitate actual contruction," Mazumdar said.

+So far, only small-sized cold storages are in operation in major onion-producing belts in the country.
+The official said West Bengal has been able to ramp up its annual production to 7 lakh tonne per annum from 4 lakh tonne a few years back.
+The state's annual consumption, however, stands at 8.5 lakh tonne.

+The ICAR-Directorate of Onion and Garlic Research had recently said in a study that the traditional method of storing onions causes wastage as high as 46 per cent.
+Wastage reduced to just 7 per cent when the edible bulbs were kept under a temperature of 27 degrees Celsius and relative humidity level of 60-65 per cent, it said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)